-As the second-most traded currency on the Forex market and the second-most held reserve currency after the US dollaSr, the euro plays a major role in international trade.
+As the second-most traded currency on the forex market and the second-most held reserve currency after the US dollaSr, the euro plays a major role in international trade.
 And while it may be shared by 19 countries, facilitating trade and investments among them, some countries in Central Europe have yet to adopt the single currency.
-Which are these countries and why are they not using the euro?
+Beyond contributing to bringing diversity to the foreign exchange market, we may wonder and why are they not using the euro?
 Let’s take a closer look at five of them: Bulgaria, the Czech Republic, Hungary, Poland and Romania.

 The Bulgarian lev (BGN)